+- (1) Street pavement thickness shall vary by street hierarchy, subgrade properties, and pavement type. - (2) Pavement design shall conform to the specifications of the Public Improvement Specifications manual.

+k.
+Street Lighting

+(1) Street lighting shall be provided in accordance with a plan designed by the utility company in conjunction with the Local Traffic Authority policies on street lighting.

+Street Names

+(1) Street names shall be subject to the approval of the Commission and the Fire Marshal.
+Street names shall be creative and thoughtful, with consideration given to providing historic names wherever possible.

+m.
+Signs

-- (3) The right-of-way width shall reflect future development as indicated by the Town Plan of Development. - i.
-Street Grade and Intersections - (1) Street grade and intersection requirements are specified in the Public Improvements Specifications manual. - j.
-Pavement Section - (1) Street pavement thickness shall vary by street hierarchy, subgrade properties, and pavement type. - (2) Pavement design shall conform to the specifications of the Public Improvement Specifications manual. - k.
-Street Lighting - (1) Street lighting shall be provided in accordance with a plan designed by the utility company in conjunction with the Local Traffic Authority policies on street lighting. - 1.
-Street Names - (1) Street names shall be subject to the approval of the Commission and the Fire Marshal.
-Street names shall be creative and thoughtful, with consideration given to providing historic names wherever possible. - m.
-Signs - (1) Design and placement of traffic signs shall be in accordance with requirements of the Local Traffic Authority and shall conform to the requirements of the Manual on Uniform Traffic Control Devices for Streets and Highways, published by the U.S. Department of Transportation. - (2) Street name signs shall be placed at each intersection and shall conform to the standards of the Public Improvement Specifications manual.
+- (1) Design and placement of traffic signs shall be in accordance with requirements of the Local Traffic Authority and shall conform to the requirements of the Manual on Uniform Traffic Control Devices for Streets and Highways, published by the U.S. Department of Transportation. - (2) Street name signs shall be placed at each intersection and shall conform to the standards of the Public Improvement Specifications manual.
 Street names shall be subject to the approval of the Fire Marshal. - (3) Site information signs shall conform to the requirements of the zoning regulations.

-C. 4.
-Water Supply
+C.4 Water Supply